 Federally developed accountability program.

-Allows states to develop their accountability program, which must have a clear focus on achievement gap of subgroups.
+which must have a clear focus on achievement gap of subgroups.

 SCHOOL IMPROVEMENT